SashaKor/kilors/README.md

 # Team kilors
-# Angela Tom, Aleksandra Koroza, Susan Lin
+## Angela Tom, Aleksandra Koroza, Susan Lin

 We will use (doubly-linked) node-based architecture because it will have a faster runtime than the other choices: array-based or ArrayList-based.
 For methods such as remove and add-at-index, the ArrayList and array structure would require iterating across the entire collection and creating a new collection that reflects these changes.
 An array-based structure was also not considered because of its limitations on collection size.
 Although there can be size-restricted deque implementations, our structure should support deques with no fixed size limits (as specified by the java api).
 Our team eventually settled on a LinkedList based architecture due to runtime efficiency and ease of programming (a subjective assessment).

 # Ordered/Prioritized To-Do List

 1. Essential Methods (throws exception if method fails) These methods we will implement first according to our development plan.
 There is a lot of cross-over among the deque interface methods and the following methods are, at its core, all that is necessary to implement both the stack and queue structures.
+When we determined that we would use Linked List, we took advantage of the fluidity of the Deque interface by picking and choosing which methods to keep.
+We've commented out signatures and implementations of all other methods but they're still available in case, somewhere along the way, we decide on an alternative path.

 - addFirst(E e)
 - addLast(E e)